adafruit/Adafruit_OV7670/README.md

 The Arduino library and examples make use of an architecture-specific "arch" structure.
 This is kind of gross, but after much deliberation it seemed just slightly less gross than the alternative.
 There's some notes in the .cpp.

+The functions in image_ops.c perform postprocessing on a captured OV7670 image.
+These are not in-camera effects, though some might be possible to implement as such.
+Image is overwritten -- destination buffer is always the same as the source buffer, same dimensions, same colorspace.

 ## OV7670 notes